 Terms and Conditions

-- The applicant must be within 15 and 17 years age range on the last day of the week long bursary, 10 July 2020 (i.e. the applicant must have been born on or between 10 July 2005 and 9 July 2002).
+- The applicant must be within 15 and 17 years of age when applying for the Bursary, and on the last day of the week long bursary, Friday 21st July, 2023.

 - To participate in the programme, you must reside and study on the island of Ireland.